 What is the best way to manage your food depending on if you stay in a hotel, condo, or camp and if you fly, drive, or train?
 So far we’ve only driven and pack quite a bit of food in the trunk with coolers.
-For accommodations, we prefer full kitchen condos but can also make hotels work ok with microwave and mini refrigerator for a couple nights.
+For accommodations, we prefer full kitchen condos but can also make hotels work ok with a microwave and mini refrigerator for a couple nights.
 We’ve even managed camping and cooking family meals on a fire.
-Packing plenty of containers, baggies, and hard or soft coolers can be really helpful with keeping food safe for days.
-Sharpies and labels are great for marking food containers, as well.

 Do you have a meal plan ready that ensures you have a lot of safe food and well balanced meals day after day?
-Packing food from home, knowing grocery stores at your destination, and bringing kitchen tools from home are always part of my strategy.
-Having a master vacation meal plan to use year after year is also a great idea for saving yourself planning time.
+Packing food from home, knowing grocery stores at your destination, and bringing kitchen tools from home are great food allergy strategy.
+Having a master vacation meal plan to use year after year is also a nice idea for saving yourself planning time.
 Or will you try restaurants with food allergies?
 If so, you may want to do your homework on what and where is safe before you leave.

 Are the planning adults clearly communicating before and all during the trip to safely maneuver food allergies together on the trip?
 Being out of your element can be especially stressful with food allergies, but you want to maintain control, calm, and unity in these situations.
 Talking out each step along the way helps my husband and I so much.
 Sometimes we include our son in the planning, sometimes we don’t.